-Please address your letter to: The General Manager, 187 Fleet Street Chambers, 187 Fleet Street, London EC4A 2AT.
-Alternatively, if your complaint is regarding the General Manager, you can address your letter to Mr Andrew Trollope QC or Mr Richard Christie QC at the 187 Fleet Street address.
+Please address your letter to: John Pyne, 187 Fleet Street Chambers, 187 Fleet Street, London EC4A 2AT.
+Alternatively, if your complaint is regarding the senior clerk, you can address your letter to Mr Andrew Trollope QC or Mr Richard Christie QC at the 187 Fleet Street address.

 We will, where possible acknowledge receipt of your complaint within three working days and provide you with details of how your complaint will be dealt with.